 How Do Premises Liability Claims Work?

-Premises liability laws govern injuries that occur on property.
+Premises liability laws govern injuries that occur on property due to dangerous property conditions.
 Common examples include:

 - Slip and fall claims